 There are plenty of variations on the theme, from players designed to look like they’ve been removed from a 1930’s time capsule, retro 70s-styled models or even futuristic, sleek designs.
 You’ll know which look will suit you best so it’s worth shopping around.

-Thankfully, while we freely admit there are some pretty garish models on offer, there are also some which retain an element of class and understated style.
+Thankfully, while I freely admit there are some pretty garish models on offer, there are also some which retain an element of class and understated style.

 Can I connect a portable turntable to speakers?

-If you want proper Bluetooth experience, we’d recommend checking out our guide to the best Bluetooth turntables.
+If you want proper Bluetooth experience, I would recommend checking out our guide to the best Bluetooth turntables.

 Do I need a cartridge and stylus for a portable turntable?

-Realistically, you’re not going to be getting elite audiophile levels of sound from any of these portable turntables, so you may need to adjust your expectations slightly.
+Realistically, you’re not going to be getting elite audiophile levels of sound from any portable turntable, so you may need to adjust your expectations slightly.

 That said, there's still joy to be had from the lo-fi stylings of vinyl audio quality.
 If pristine audio was your goal you arguably wouldn’t be looking at portable players.